 - Report PDF

-- Conceal Clear records in the Dashboard: You have to select "Show more" in the Checkr Dashboard to show records with the Clear status.
-Records with the Clear status appear in the locations below:
+Conceal Eligible records in the Dashboard: You have to select "Show more" in the Checkr Dashboard to show records with the Eligible status.
+Records with the Eligible status appear in the locations below:

 - Candidate Portal